xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Research Interests

-My research lies at the intersection of machine learning and knowledge representation
+Humans understand the world by establishing entities, concepts, and their mutual relationships.
+My research aims to enable machines to "understand" the world like humans.
+To achieve this, I focus on two main areas:

-##### Machine learning
+##### Relational machine learning

 - **Learning on graph-structured data** [NeurIPS'22a], e.g., graph neural networks
-- **Geometric representation learning** [NeurIPS'22a, NeurIPS'22b, KDD'22], e.g., exploiting geometric inductive biases for embeddings
+- **Geometric representation learning** [NeurIPS'22a, NeurIPS'22b, KDD'22], e.g., exploiting data geometry for machine learning
 - **Neuro-symbolic learning** [NeurIPS'22b]: infusing knowledge and structure into machine learning

 ##### Knowledge representation